 - Manage Expectations: A well organized, marketing agency knows how to manage their workloads.
 Because they are working with several clients, they are able to churn out projects and adapt to changes in a marketing plan.

 - Wide Skill Set: Marketing agencies need a large talent pool to give clients what they want.
-Instead of having to work with several independent contractors, an agency can support your business from strategy planning to content creation to web design and more.
+Instead of having to work with several independent contractors, an agency can support your business from inbound marketing planning to content strategy & development to web design and more.
 Depending on your company’s needs and the agency you work with, you can also just “a la carte” services.

 - Creative Ideas: Because an agency is working with a variety of clients and projects, their creative brain is constantly working.
 They are not immersed in one company’s culture so they can bring fresh ideas and insight to your marketing projects.

 - Less Oversight: Once you’ve discussed goals and approved a strategy, the marketing agency is off to work.
 The agency is able to work independently and only needs your approval on certain things, leaving you free to manage your company.

 - Disconnect: An agency isn’t immersed in your company culture like an in-house marketing team.
 It can take a little time for a marketing agency to fully understand the day-to-day needs of your business.